junxit/us-congress-bills-112/metadata.md

 - 2011-10-19 — Introduced in Senate
 - 2011-10-19 — Read twice and referred to the Committee on Environment and Public Works.
+- 2012-07-25 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2012-11-30 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 112-243.
+- 2012-11-30 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 112-243.
+- 2012-11-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 558.